vanguardbackup/docs/your-profile.md

 ## Security
 - **Password**: Change your account password to maintain account security

-## Accessing Account Options
+## Accessing Your Profile

 1. Log into your Vanguard account
 2. Click on your profile icon or name in the top-right corner
 3. Select "Profile" from the dropdown menu

 ::: tip
-Remember to save your changes after making any updates to your account options.
+Remember to save your changes after making any updates to your profile.
 :::